RichardJActon/xenothesis/content/episode/28_Xenogenesis_Adulthood-Rites_LO_ch5.md

 podcast_file: 28_Xenogenesis_Adulthood-Rites_LO_ch5.mp3
 tags: []
 youtube: RxYXokgtlzU
-title: 'Episode: 28 Xenogenesis - Adulthood-Rites: I: LO Chapter 5'
+title: "Episode: 28 Xenogenesis - Adulthood-Rites: I: LO Chapter 5"
 ---

 In episode 28 Tino visit the village, is the center of attention and misses the mark on Oankali technology.